Social media marketing is part of running a business, from a small business owner starting up to a big corporation.

 Which social media platform should I use for my business?

-This really depends on when your ideal clients are and what your goals and purpose is for being on the platform.
-For many when you talk about social media, the first platform you think about is Facebook and that is mainly because there are over 2.5 billion monthly users on there.
+This really depends on when your ideal clients are and what your goals and purpose are for being on the platform.
+For many when you talk about social media, the first platform you think about is Facebook and that is mainly because there are over 2.5 billion monthly users there.

 Creating a business page on Facebook is easy to do and Facebook provides straightforward steps to follow.
 Once set up, you are ready to start creating content that will be useful for your audience.
-Facebook has many different post formats that you can choose from such as uploading an image, a video, going live to creating text-only posts using a coloured background post (dependent on the number of characters).
+Facebook has many different post formats that you can choose from such as uploading an image, a video, going live and creating text-only posts using a coloured background post (dependent on the number of characters).

 Instagram has over 1 billion monthly users and is a visual platform with all posts needing an image or a video.
 Now owned by Facebook, there are some elements that are now appearing on Facebook such as stories.
 Hashtags play a bigger part on Instagram than they do on Facebook, and you should consider relevant hashtags for your posts.

 For many, Twitter is not as popular as Facebook and Instagram.
 However, with 206 million daily active users, it does have its place.
 Twitter is mainly used for real-time and live updates which it does really well.
 Like Instagram, the use of hashtags works well on posts.